 The Panel expects that Stirling engine designs will comply with EREC G83, or to seek a specific derogation.
 Similarly if the growth of this technology showed a risk of being material, then again full compliance with G83 would be required.
 The Panel believes that a sensible threshold of materiality, considering the technical and commercial effects of the technology, to be 50MW.

-This DCRP Guidance Note has now been extended and it is now expected that the “Stirling Engine” as an emerging technology must comply from 27 April 2019 with the requirements laid down in Articles 66-70 of Retained EULaw (Commission Regulation (EU) 2016/631) (Network Code on the Requirements for Connection of Generators).
+This DCRP Guidance Note has now been extended and it is now expected that the “Stirling Engine” as an emerging technology must comply from 27 April 2019 with the requirements laid down in Articles 66-70 of Assimilated Law (Commission Regulation (EU) 2016/631) (Network Code on the Requirements for Connection of Generators).
 See EREC G98 and EREC G99 for details.